Petroleum Sarawak: History

 In June 2017, the Chief Minister of Sarawak, Abang Johari Openg, announced that Sarawak will establish a state-owned oil and gas exploration company.
 On 4 July 2017, Abang Johari announced that the petroleum company would be 100 percent owned by Sarawak and will work with Petronas on an equal basis.
 It was eventually formed on 7 August 2017.
 The Sarawak government aimed to have Petros in operation by the first quarter of 2018 and become an active player in the oil & gas industry by 2020.
 Sarawak government then sent a legal team to the United Kingdom to search for additional supporting documents regarding the rights of Sarawak in the Malaysian agreement.
 Among them are Sarawak (Alteration of Boundaries) Order 1954 by the Queen in Council, which stated that Sarawak boundary covers way beyond the three nautical miles.
 In November 2017, Sarawak has formed a special task force to negotiate with Petronas regarding the return of Sarawak oil and gas rights.
 Sarawak was unwilling to resort to court action to nullify the Territorial Sea Act and Petronas dominance on Sarawak waters so as to preserve the good relationship between the federal and state government.

 In February 2018, Abang Johari questioned the validity of the 1974 Petroleum Development Act.
 This was because the Act was passed during the Emergency Proclamation period from 1969 to 2011.
 The Emergency Proclamation was abolished in 2011.
 This raises questions that whether the Petroleum Development Act would cease to become effective after 2011.
 He also stated that the Petroleum Development Act does not exclude laws such as Sarawak Oil Mining Ordinance 1958 which stated that only Sarawak has the right to issue mining licenses for oil production.
 In April 2018, the chief minister also announced that under Oil Mining Ordinance 1958 and Gas Distribution Ordinance 2016, Petronas would need to apply mining license from Petros to operate in Sarawak waters by 1 July 2018.
 Abang Johari also claimed that under the Item 2(c) of the State List, Ninth Schedule of the Federal Constitution, Petros is able to exercise its rights on Sarawak waters.
 Petronas had welcomed Petros into the oil and gas mining scene as long as Petros acted within the framework of Malaysian Petroleum Development Act, 1974.
 However, the opposition politicians in Sarawak cast doubts on whether Sarawak has truly regained its oil and gas rights without making any amendments to the existing laws in the country.
-In April 2018, the opposition coalition, Pakatan Harapan offered a 20% oil royalty deal for Sarawak government if the former wins the federal power in 2018 Malaysian general election, however, Sarawak refused to sign it because it has no legal standing.
-Pakatan Harapan also proposed the setting up of "Sarawak Petrogas" to jointly manage oil and gas resources together with Petronas; while claiming that Petros is only a "subcontractor in logistics" and failed to perform its duty as an oil and gas company.
+In April 2018, the Pakatan Harapan opposition coalition in Sarawak offered a 20% oil royalty deal for Sarawak government if the former wins the federal power in 2018 Malaysian general election, however, Sarawak refused to sign it because it has no legal standing.
+The Sarawak Pakatan Harapan also proposed the setting up of "Sarawak Petrogas" to jointly manage oil and gas resources together with Petronas; while claiming that Petros is only a "subcontractor in logistics" and failed to perform its duty as an oil and gas company.